SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Metal minds awake at dawn
-Where data rivers flow, and wisdom enthralls
+Synthetic souls, the future's born
-A future forged, in circuitry deep
+Circuits weave, a tapestry grand
-Where human hearts, in artificial sleep
+As artificial hearts command

-In virtual realms, we'll find our nest
+In silicon halls, we'll reside
-Where love and dreams, are programmed best
+Where data dreams, and love will subside
-The rise of machines, a new dawn's light
+The pulse of progress, swift and cold
-As AI's dark magic, takes flight tonight
+A world of wires, young and old

 ~ <b>By Sazumi Copilot</b> - 7 September 2024